How Kendall and Kylie Jenner Survived the Reality Show Kids Curse

 Christopher Polk/NBC/NBCU Photo Bank via Getty Images

-It's a story that's been told a million times, a tale everyone knows by heart.
-The path of reality show children, thrust into the spotlight and onto television screens by their fame-hungry or naive, or sometimes both, parents.

-There's the gradual rise, while America gets to know these children who are now part of pop culture, and then the skyrocketing fame, the plateau so small it barely registers, and then a big fall.
-The fall is what we know as the reality kids curse.

-History tells us that it's all but impossible to cast kids in a reality show without something going horribly wrong.
-Just look at the Duggars, or Teen Mom, or any of the Real Housewives.
-Trouble befalls families who turn their lives over to the entertainment-industrial complex, and it hits the kids the hardest.
-So when a pair of sisters are practically raised in front of the ever-present cameras, growing up among a production crew and playing out every transition and awkward year with a side of glam squad a healthy dose of confessional, manage to avoid all the pitfalls, it's worth a case study.
+History tells us that in some cases, when kids appear on reality TV, they're held to a higher level of scrutiny.
+Just look at the Duggars or the Teen Mom children.
+Trouble inevitably befalls families who turn their lives over to masses.
+So, when a pair of sisters are practically raised in front of the ever-present cameras, growing up among a production crew and playing out every transition and awkward year with a side of glam squad a healthy dose of confessional, manage to avoid all the pitfalls, it's worth a case study.

 Not that Kendall and Kylie Jenner are perfect.
 (Nobody is, of course.)
 But the way they've navigated their upbringing in a controversy-free manner has all the trappings of an instructional guide for future generations.
 Drama circles them and it always will.
 But none of it reflects any innate trouble making on their part—their siblings and acquaintances have had their scandals, and that's as close as it gets.

 The sisters are, for all intents and purposes, clean as a whistle.
-They've built successful careers and businesses, own their own property and have even resisted that often irresistible urge to start a spin off reality show.
-That in and of itself deserves a medal.
+They've built successful careers and businesses and even own their own property.

 It all started, probably, with parenting.
 Doesn't everything?
 The truly formative younger years of Kendall and Kylie's lives took place before Keeping Up With the Kardashians was but a twinkle in Ryan Seacrest's eye, and that goes a long way.
 Even once the fame started to come, Kris and Caitlyn Jenner kept things in formation.
 The girls stayed in regular school just about as long as humanly possible for two of the most famous teens on the planet, they spent their days in team sports and cheerleading.